 - Clinical Associate Professor, Global Health

-Britt Yamamoto has developed and led a number of social enterprises and conducted extensive academic work in the fields of international development, civil society, and food and agriculture.
-He is the co-founder and CEO of Perennial where he manages operations, builds partnerships, and facilitates leadership trainings for community-based leaders from Africa, Asia-Pacific, Latin America, and the Middle East.
+Britt Yamamoto has developed and led a number of social enterprises and conducted extensive academic work in the fields of adult learning, international development, and food and agriculture.
+He is the co-founder and CEO of Perennial where he manages operations, builds partnerships, and facilitates leadership trainings for community-based leaders from Africa, Asia-Pacific, Latin America, and the Middle East and a Founding Partner with Solutions for Online Integrated Learning (SOIL), which works to design, develop, and facilitate transformational learning at a distance.

-From 2006-2016 he was Core Faculty in the Center for Creative Change at Antioch University Seattle, where he led seminars and advised graduate students in social change and leadership.
-In 2008, Britt founded iLEAP, an international nonprofit creating a new generation of social leaders and global citizens throughout the world.
-In 2016, iLEAP was recognized as a “leadership development pioneer” in the social sector by the National Committee for Responsive Philanthropy.
+From 2006-2016 he was Core Faculty in the Center for Creative Change at Antioch University Seattle.
+In 2008, Britt founded iLEAP, which was later recognized as a “leadership development pioneer” in the social sector by the National Committee for Responsive Philanthropy.

 - PhD (University of Washington)